-APA Internship - Center and University Policies
+Center and University Policies

-Vacation and Sick Days
+Vacation and Disability/Sick Time

 Whenever an intern plans to be away from the office, s/he must notify the front desk staff of his/her whereabouts and the reasons for her/his absence.

 Interns are encouraged to participate in professional societies and associations and to attend workshops and professional meetings.
 Professional development time may be granted by the Director if the activity is seen as a benefit to the development of the Counseling Center.
 Otherwise, accrued vacation time must be used for these activities and must be approved by both the Training Director and Director of the Center.
-The Center pays for Interns to attend the Training Colloquium sponsored by the three APA doctoral-level training programs in Maine held each September and also typically attend other trainings held for all staff at the Center.

 Interns wishing to conduct research on campus will be required to bring their work before the Institutional Review Board of the University of Maine.